timescale/docs/timescaledb/overview/data-model-flexibility/narrow-data-model.md

 results in higher storage and ingest requirements.
 Further, queries that correlate different metrics are also more complex, since each additional metric you want to correlate requires another JOIN.
-If you typically query multiple metrics together, it is both faster and easier to store them in a wide table format, which we will cover in the following section.
+If you typically query multiple metrics together, it is both faster and easier to store them in a wide table format, which we cover in the following section.